-I work at my alma mater as the engagement system analyst, where I am responsible for, among other responsibilities, designing and managing our online donation system.
+I work at my alma mater as the engagement system analyst, where I am responsible for, among other responsibilities, helping manage the university's online donation system and donor database.

-I live in Phoenix, Arizona, with my wife, Nicole, and our three cats.
-Our son Jordan was born on June 27, 2017.
+I live in Phoenix, Arizona, with my wife, Nicole, our three cats and our son Jordan, who turns two years old in June 2019.

 I spent the first 16 years of my life in the Chicago suburbs, where I became a fan of the Cubs, Bulls, Bears and Blackhawks, and where I learned firsthand the greatness of Chicago-style deep-dish pizza.

 I read books printed on paper, and I'm always up for trying out a new microbrew.
-I'm learning to speak Nederlands and Deutsch.
-I quote the Simpsons way too much, take the train to work and hate the designated hitter rule.
+I'm aiming to speak fluent Nederlands and Deutsch.
+I quote The Simpsons way too much, take the train to work and hate the designated hitter rule.

 Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.Mark Twain